wsenh/me/public/static/posts/simple-topdown-movement/README.md

 ---
-title: "A Simple Approach to Topdown Movement"
+title: "A Simple Responsive Topdown Movement Approach"
 timestamp: 1612775790
 coverImage: "/static/imgs/simple-topdown-movement/cover.webm"
 excerpt: 'To create a "good feeling" in action games, player movement is one of the essential mechanics in modern action games.
 I am going to introduce a way of making a top down movement that aims on simplicity and responsiveness.'